 Adult social care is one of the main services provided by Hampshire County Council.
 Councils nationwide are facing substantial cost pressures in providing adult social care services.
 This is due to:

 - increasing numbers of people requiring care

 - the rising cost of providing care

 To help fund these pressures, the Government expects councils responsible for providing adult social care services to have an adult social care precept (precept is a technical term for council tax).

 - Key information

-The precept is part of council tax rather than a service charge, so is not linked to whether or not you receive social care services.If you pay for care services you receive, the precept does not replace these charges.
+The precept is part of council tax rather than a service charge, so is not linked to whether or not you receive social care services.If you pay for care services you receive, please note that the precept does not replace these charges.

 The precept is included in your council tax bill so is collected as part of your usual council tax payments.